Find Inspiration for a Fun St. Pat’s Day Party

 - Add a slice of Irish cheddar and a shamrock cheese cut out on the end of a short skewer

 Set up a designated space for drinks and don’t forget the glasses so everyone can help themselves.
-Green lemonade and a variety of Irish beer are perfect accompaniments to our pub food.
+Green lemonade and a variety of Irish beer, or Irish Buck Cocktails are perfect accompaniments to our pub food.
 I dare say, though, this is where you can have a lot of fun making a pitcher of green tinted cocktails or mocktails to please your guests.

 When it comes to a themed party, I like to keep things classic with more authentic dishes or recipes that pay homage to the occasion.
 If cooking isn’t your thing, then have fun putting together a spread with naturally green foods like a veggie tray with spinach & artichoke dip, chips and guacamole, mini spinach quiches or toss together a simple pasta with pesto or peas.